How to Hang a Hammock Without Trees: 6 Fool-Proof Methods

 Or, you can use pieces of climbing gear (e.g., cams and nuts) to anchor into the rock.
 However, if you’re going to use climbing gear for your setup, be sure to get quality instruction on how to do so properly to avoid injury.

 You can buy quality posts at nearly any hardware store for this project.
-But, make sure that your posts have at least a 5-inch diameter and are 6 to 8 feet in height, or they won’t be able to support your weight while hammocking.
+But, make sure that your wooden posts have at least a 5-inch diameter and are 6 to 8 feet in height, or they won’t be able to support your weight while hammocking.

 1. Dig two holes into the ground for your posts.
 These should be about 2 feet deep, 10 to 15 feet apart, and 4 to 6 inches wide.